 With all the movie assessing and NFL blogging that I’ve been doing between October 30, 2019 and now, I’ve been totally behind on my blogging of Major League Baseball.
-Especially since that I blogged my predictions for Major League Wild Card Play-In games, the Divisional Series round, the Championship Series round, and of course this most recent World Series matchup between the Washington Nationals and Houston Astros.
+Especially since that I blogged my predictions for Major League Wild Card Play-In Games, the Divisional Series Round, the Championship Series Round, and of course this most recent World Series matchup between the Washington Nationals and Houston Astros.

 The fact that no home team won during this past World Series is odd.
 Especially considering that the Astros were tough to defeat at Minute Maid Park (a combined 65-22 record heading into the World Series).
 And while the Astros seemed to poise to steal (no pun intended) Game 1 of that series, Sean Doolittle came in during the bottom of the eighth inning to settle things down for the Nationals, by retiring all the batters that he faced.
-They won 5-4.
+They (Nationals) won, 5-4.

 The Nationals then won Game 2 via the commanding score of 12-3 to go back to Nationals Park with a 2-0 series lead and a chance to win it in front of their home crowd.
-However, they of course failed to win any of three home games, and they were outscored in those three games via a combined score of 19-3.
+However, they of course failed to win any of the three home games, and they were outscored in those three games via a combined score of 19-3.
 Now it was the Astros’ turn to go home and win it in front of their home crowd.

-Game 6 was looking up for the Astros, as they appeared to be on the way to being the first home team to win a game in this series, by virtue of 2-1 lead heading into the top of the fifth inning.
+Game 6 was looking up for the Astros, as they appeared to be on the way to being the first home team to win a game in this Series, by virtue of 2-1 lead heading into the top of the fifth inning.
 But Adam Eaton and Juan Soto happened, as they each hit a home run off of Justin Verlander to turn a 2-1 Nationals deficit into a 3-2 Nationals lead.
 They then never looked back, as Stephen Strasburg kept the Astros off the board for the rest of the game, by authoring one of the greatest postseason pitching performances, ever.

 In a must win game, Strasburg allowed no runs from the second inning onward, while striking out seven.
 Plus, the game marked second time in which he beat Verlander head-to-head in the World Series.
 Oh yeah, and Anthony Rendon added four more RBIs to extend that 3-2 lead to 7-2, which ultimately became that game’s final score.

 The 7-2 Nationals victory forced a Game 7 for the fourth time in six seasons, with the 2017 Astros being the last team to win a Game 7 prior to them being involved in another Game 7.
-And just like the prior game, they scored two runs, except they were up 2-0 and with an excellent chance to win.
+And just like the prior game (Game 6), they scored two runs, except they were up 2-0 and with an excellent chance to win.
 Especially with how Zach Greinke was pitching through six innings.

 But after allowing a one-out home run by Anthony Rendon and a one-out walk to Juan Soto in the top of the seventh inning, Astros manager A.J.
 Hinch brought in his top relief pitcher, Will Harris.
 However, Hinch’s reliance on Harris backfired, as Howie Kendrick (my pick for World Series MVP) delivered another clutch hit, as he hit an 0-1 pitch (no balls, one strike) to the right field foul pole to turn yet another 2-1 Nationals deficit into yet another 3-2 Nationals lead.
-The Nationals then added three more insurance runs in both the eighth and ninth innings, with an RBI single by Soto scoring Adam Eaton in the former and a two-run single by Eaton scoring Yan Gomes and Victor Robles in the latter.
-The Nationals ultimately extended their lead to 6-2 and three outs away from the top of the Major League Baseball mountain.
+The Nationals then added three more insurance runs in both the eighth and ninth innings, with an RBI single by Adam Eaton scoring Soto in the former, and a two-run single by Eaton scoring Yan Gomes and Victor Robles in the latter.
+The Nationals ultimately extended their lead to 6-2 and were three outs away from the top of the Major League Baseball mountain.